One Book New Canaan

 March 30: "The Art of the Yankee Whale Hunt," for age 10 and up, presented by the New Bedford Whaling Museum.

-April 1: Book discussion of "Revenge of the Whale," the book's young reader's version, for children in grade 4 and up.
+April 1: Middle Grade Book discussion of "Revenge of the Whale," the book's young reader's version, for children in grades 5-8 with REI survival instructor.

 April 2: Books & Bagels book discussion of "In the Heart of the Sea" at the Library.